Citation-Media/wp-webhook-framework/README.md

 }, 10, 3);
 ```

-See @docs/hooks-and-filters.md for all available hooks and filters.
+See [Hooks and Filters](./docs/hooks-and-filters.md) for all available hooks and filters.

 ## Architecture Concepts